sivaraam/cwopg/README.md

 ## Customized Wikipedia offline package generator

-An ongoing Node.js application that would allow users to download custom offline packages of Wikipedia articles.
+A Node.js application that would allow users to download custom offline packages of Wikipedia articles.

 It currently has a few issues which make it require a round-about